Sparky983/helios/README.md

 # Helios

-Helios is a core library that improves upon several shortcomings of the Java standard library.
+Helios is a core library that improves upon several shortcomings of the Java core libraries.

 ## Quick Links